-There are many factors to consider when replacing the windows in your home, and we all have different priorities when it comes to making a selection.
+There are many factors to consider when planning on sash window restoration in your home, and we all have different priorities when it comes to making a selection.

 Some of the most common factors include the windows’ cost, their efficiency and potential reduction in heating costs, the environmental benefits surrounding the lower fuel usage, durability, home security, and the look of the windows themselves.